 It is noteworthy that this approximate date for the death of Herod the Great is supported by a significant number of early Church fathers, who maintained that the birth of Christ was in 2 or 3 BC.
 For many years the popular view has been that his birth occurred at least three years earlier, although this has always been seriously challenged by Luke's account in his gospel.
 Luke claims that Jesus commenced his public ministry at about the age of thirty, this being in or soon after the fifteenth year of Tiberius (Luke 3).
 Depending on whether he was using a Roman or Jewish calendar, and whether or not an accession year numbering system was used, the fifteenth year of Tiberius was a twelve-month period lying predominantly either in AD 28 or AD 29.
 If Jesus had been born in 5 BC then he would have been at least 32 years old when baptised by John.
-If however Jesus was born in 2 BC, and more specifically in the autumn of 2 BC, then this is in complete accord with the commencement of his public ministry in or just after his thirtieth year between autumn AD 28 and autumn AD 29, and his crucifixion at Passover AD 33.
+If however Jesus was born in 2 BC, and more specifically in the autumn of 2 BC, then this is in complete accord with the commencement of his public ministry in the autumn of AD 29 at the age of thirty, and his crucifixion at Passover AD 33 three and one half years later.